👀 Solink Secure Summit ’25 open for registration.

 There might even be large security systems that are wholly separate from the main campus security system, found in all the on-campus shops and restaurants.
 Let’s go through all the components of an integrated security solution for your university or college campus.

-Solink has video surveillance solutions tailored to the campus setting.
+Solink has video security solutions tailored to the campus setting.
 To see how Solink can enhance the security of your campus, sign up for a demo today.

 campus security commons top view